-Capacity An objective of this Clean Energy Career Pathways Funding Opportunity is to develop clean energy career pathways for secondary students who transition into post-secondary programs of study.
-This program will strictly focus on clean energy sectors and provide both education and training for in-school youth.
-Therefore, the applicant must provide evidence of their capacity to partner with employers in the targeted industries and serve the targeted youth populations.
-Additionally, this includes identifying the expertise of staff and subcontracted personnel to demonstrate their ability to implement the program.
-Examples of current or completed projects similar in scope for these individuals should be provided.
-Finally, the applicant must demonstrate the ability to run successful training programs that include relationships with key stakeholders.
-Stakeholders include eligible training providers, social service agencies, and community-based organizations that will influence the training and wraparound services for a holistic service approach.
-The applicant must be an Eligible Entity as defined in this NOFO.
-Need Applications must identify the area and populations served.
+Applications must identify the area and populations served.
 The need for a clean energy program should be clear.
 The expected amount of low-income students to be served should also be stated.
+The applicant prioritizes services in the Qualified Census Tract (QCT), Disproportionately Impacted Area (DIA) or rural communities where customers will be recruited from and/or the project will operate and the specific locations where the training will be offered.
 Training programs developed must be informed by local labor market information (LMI).
 Applicants should include the analysis of data that determined the needs of employers and individuals served under this program.
 Applicants should include the specific needs of the industry(s) and related occupations and the impact the training will have on meeting those needs.
 Applicants must include information on how the data is utilized to develop sector-based career pathways and how other resources support this approach.
 Applicants must identify the specific needs of businesses and the needs of individuals, including barriers to employment.

-Program Plan The program plan section of the application template includes overall operational components.
+Program The program plan section of the application template includes overall operational Plan components.
 In the application template, applicants will provide a high-level program summary.
 The summary needs to be comprehensive but concise and should be written so the public can understand the program's intent.
 Applicants must include the role of local businesses, the local workforce system, and other key stakeholders in developing and delivering services including job placement, retention, and follow-up services.
 Additionally, the application must include a list of the training providers, the credentialing body, and information on the training materials used and how they relate to the targeted industry sector and employers.
 The Department may request training materials during the evaluation process.
 In this section, applicants indicate what targeted populations will be served and describe the customer flow from outreach to employment or post-secondary education.
-Budget Applicants must provide a high-level budget narrative, include a thorough line-item budget breakdown with reasonable costs, and provide a detailed narrative of each line-item cost.
+Budget Applicants must provide a high-level budget narrative, include a thorough line-item budget breakdown with reasonable costs, and provide a detailed narrative of each lineitem cost.
 This will correlate with the narrative in the budget template.
-Applicants must describe any leveraged and matching funds from partners and participating businesses. (programs that include matching funds will receive additional consideration.)
+Applicants must describe any leveraged and matching funds from partners and participating businesses.)
 Lastly, applicants must explain how this project will be sustained beyond the grant funding period.
 Discuss how this project will benefit the target industries and target population and community.

-Rubric

-When completing the Clean Energy Career Pathway NOFO application, refer to the criteria rubric to ensure submissions are adhering to the scoring standards.
+Rubric: When completing the Clean Energy Career Pathway NOFO application, refer to the criteria rubric to ensure submissions are adhering to the scoring standards.